The best areas to stay in Geneva are listed in this guide to visitors to the biggest and most important city in the French speaking of Switzerland

 Les Armures – A great choice to stay in Geneva’s old town, just a short walk from the Saint Pierre Cathedral.

-Hôtel Métropole Genève – Just a short way to the old town, the Hôtel Métropole Genève is an elegant and refined accommodation option in Geneva.
+Hôtel Métropole Genève – the Hôtel Métropole Genève is an elegant and refined accommodation option in Geneva.

 Geneva Train Station – Genève-Cornavin to Rue des Pâquis